"Pray": Chilling clip shows alleged e-hailing driver shot down in Jozi, SA shook

-Harrowing Video Shows Moment Suspected E-Hailing Driver Is Gunned Down in Johannesburg
+Harrowing Video Shows Moment Suspected E-Hailing Driver Is Gunned Down in Joburg, Cops Launch hunt

-- An e-hailing driver was reportedly gunned down in a callous attack in broad daylight in Hillbrow, Johannesburg
+- An e-hailing driver was reportedly gunned down in a callous attack in broad daylight in Berea, Johannesburg

 - Social justice advocate Yusuf Abramjee posted the harrowing clip of the incident to X on Thursday, 26 September

+- The victim could be seen sustaining gunshots and falling down, while the suspect calmly walked away from the scene

+- Gauteng police spokesperson Lt-Col Mavela Masondo told Briefly News a manhunt had since been launched for the killers

-JOHANNESBURG — A video has surfaced on social media showing the moment a reported e-hailing driver is gunned down in broad daylight in Hillbrow.
+JOHANNESBURG — A video has surfaced on social media showing the moment a reported e-hailing driver is gunned down in broad daylight in Berea.

-Anti-crime activist Yusuf Abramjee shared the chilling video on X on Thursday, 26 September.
+Anti-crime activist Yusuf Abramjee posted the chilling video to X on Thursday, 26 September.

 E-hailing driver gunned down in Johannesburg